Cool John Ferguson

-Cool John Ferguson (born December 3, 1953) is an American blues guitarist, singer and songwriter.
-He has released five albums under his own name and played on around twenty others.
-He is the Director of Creative Development for the Music Maker Relief Foundation, and plays his guitar "upside down".
+John W. Ferguson (December 2, 1953 – August 12, 2025), known professionally as Cool John Ferguson, was an American blues guitarist, singer and songwriter.
+He released five albums under his own name and played on around 20 others.
+He was the Director of Creative Development for the Music Maker Relief Foundation, and played his guitar "upside down".

-Taj Mahal stated that Ferguson ranks "among the five greatest guitarists in the world.
+Taj Mahal stated that Ferguson ranked "among the five greatest guitarists in the world.
 He is a force to be reckoned with in the music industry.
 He is with the ranks of Jimi Hendrix, Wes Montgomery, and Django Reinhardt."
-At various times, Ferguson has played the guitar backing Taj Mahal, B.B.
-King, Kenny "Blues Boss" Wayne, Beverly Watkins and the Stylistics.
+At various times, Ferguson played the guitar backing for Taj Mahal, B. B. King, Kenny "Blues Boss" Wayne, Beverly Watkins and the Stylistics.

 Life and career

-Ferguson was born in Beaufort, South Carolina, United States.
+Ferguson was born in Beaufort, South Carolina, United States on December 3, 1953.
 His father, John Wesley Ferguson, was head deacon at the Beaufort New Church of Christ, whilst his mother, Martha Jenkins Ferguson, hailed from Saint Helena Island.
 The connection to Gullah culture remained strong in Ferguson's life.
 He had learned to play the guitar by the age of three, but "had to be sat in someone's lap while they sat in a chair."
 He was naturally left handed, and learned to play on a right handed guitar held upside down.
-Two years later he was playing gospel music as a professional, and became a featured entertainer with his siblings billed as 'Little John and the Ferguson Sisters' on "The Lowcountry Sing" on Channel 5, a Charleston, South Carolina-based radio station.
+Two years later he was playing gospel music as a professional, and became a featured entertainer with his siblings billed as 'Little John and the Ferguson Sisters' on The Lowcountry Sing on Channel 5, a Charleston, South Carolina-based radio station.
 He expanded his musical knowledge in the early 1960s, by surreptitiously listening to WAPE, "the Big Ape", out of Jacksonville, Florida.
 At Beaufort High School, Ferguson played the trumpet in a marching band and learned to read music.
 By 1972, he had joined the Earl Davis Trio.
 This jazz based beginning led to a five-year stint with Stephen Best and the Soul Crusaders who played across South Carolina.
 He also played on the tent revival circuit, and recorded with LaFace Records.

 To supplement his income from music, Ferguson worked in landscaping and construction as a young man.
 He relocated to near Durham, North Carolina for a spell, and Ferguson noted that "the local people were, you know, checking me out and saying 'you've got a cool walk,' 'you've got a cool talk.'
 So they summarized it to Cool John."
 In addition to supplying studio backing work for various musicians, including Little Pink Anderson and Frank Edwards, Ferguson started to appear under his own name.
-He has toured widely, performing at the Byron Bay Bluesfest, Lincoln Center Out-Of-Doors, Lucerne Blues Festival, Switzerland's Blues to Bop Festival, the Savannah Music Festival, Columbia Blues Festival, and at the Lincoln Center for the Performing Arts.
-He keeps a connection to his roots by having a regular Saturday night engagement at the All People's Grill, a roadhouse situated north of Durham, North Carolina.
+He toured widely, performing at the Byron Bay Bluesfest, Lincoln Center Out-Of-Doors, Lucerne Blues Festival, Switzerland's Blues to Bop Festival, the Savannah Music Festival, Columbia Blues Festival, and at the Lincoln Center for the Performing Arts.
+He kept a connection to his roots by having a regular Saturday night engagement at the All People's Grill, a roadhouse situated north of Durham, North Carolina.